rstriquer/coronavirus-tracker/README.md

 # Terms of use

-this repository is made available as is, if guarantees of operation.
+This repository is made available as is, if guarantees of operation.